For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. They're pretty unhealthy.

-The air fryer from LOGIK is a great option, and it comes in at around £30.
-However, it's pretty common to come across discounted air fryers – keep an eye on our student deals page for the best offers.
+This air fryer from Dunelm is a great option, and it comes in at around £30.
+However, it's pretty common to come across discounted air fryers.
+Keep an eye on our student deals page for the best offers.

 These gadgets produce incredible chips with a fraction of the oil.
-Trust us, the chips taste as good as better than the ones from the local kebab joint.
+Trust us, the chips taste as good as the ones from the local kebab joint.

-If you don't fancy chopping potatoes up by hand, you can pick up a potato chipper from Amazon for under £15.
+If you don't fancy chopping potatoes by hand, you can pick up a potato chipper from Amazon for under £20.
 But whatever you do, remember to add some seasoning (e.g. salt/pepper/paprika/chicken salt).

 Air fryers can make loads of different things – not just chips.
-We tried to make some homemade chicken nuggets with one (see this picture).
+We tried to make some homemade chicken nuggets with one (see the earlier picture).
 Plus, it cooks regular oven chips and other oven foods in a fraction of the time it takes an actual oven.

 It probably takes a few tries to perfect the Instagrammability of your food, but we can say that the nuggets were delicious and the air fryer is super easy to use.